fakereplace/fakereplace/README.md

 ---------------

 There is a single jar in the distribution, fakereplace.jar to use it you need to set the JVM -javaagent option to point to this jar.
-If you are not using JBoss AS7 you also need to specify the packages that you want to be able to hot replace.
+If you are not using Wildfly you also need to specify the packages that you want to be able to hot replace.

-For example, on JBoss AS7 you would edit standalone.conf and add the following to JAVA_OPTS:
+For example, on Wildfly you would edit standalone.conf and add the following to JAVA_OPTS:

 `
 -javaagent:/path/to/fakereplace.jar